GuidesCookbooksMonitoring LlamaIndex applications with PostHog and Langfuse

 3. Select LLM metrics – Langfuse from the list of templates.

-Posthog Dashboard with user feedback and number of generations
+Posthog Dashboard showing user feedback and number of traces

 Feedback